CidQu/right-click-backup/README.md

 ## Features

-You can easily backup your files with just right click.
+You can easily backup your files and restore them back with just right click.

-## WIP

-* Restore your backup when you need.

 ## Will Add Soon